 ACORN should immediately identify if the deferral was successful (your registration status will be ‘registered’, instead of ‘invited’).

-UofT scholarships are deposited into ACORN in late Sept/early October.
+Entrance scholarships are deposited into the ACORN invoice in late September/early October.

-You are responsible for paying the portion of your fees not covered by the relevant waiver by the relevant deadlines. https://www.utsc.utoronto.ca/registrar/summer-2023-fee-payment-deadlines
+You are responsible for paying the portion of your fees not covered by the relevant waiver by the registration deadline: www.utsc.utoronto.ca/registrar/financial-deadlines

 Canadian payments usually take 3-5 business days to process.
 International payments can vary but typically take longer than Canadian payments.

 We don’t need to RECEIVE your payment by the course registration deadline; that is the recommended deadline for students to MAKE their payment so that their status is updated to ‘registered’ before the course cancellation date.
-Per the financial dates/deadlines on our website, students with an “invited” status will be withdrawn from classes for non-payment/deferral of fees.
+Per the Financial Deadlines page, students with an “invited” status will be withdrawn from classes for non-payment/deferral of fees.

-If your Summer registration status on ACORN is still ‘invited’ by the cancellation date, please upload your proof of payment to the Late Registration module of eService (under the Payments tab).
+If your registration status on ACORN is still ‘invited’ a week before the cancellation date, please upload your proof of payment to the Late Registration module of eService (under the Payments tab).
 If you have issues using the system, you can email us (askro.utsc@utoronto.ca) your full name, student number, and proof of minimum payment so we can try to manually register you before the cancellation date.
 Be sure to put “Proof of Payment” in the email subject line with your student number.

 eService: https://www.utsc.utoronto.ca/regoffice/eservice/student/